Tai folk religion: Lamet religion

-The Lamet people have similar beliefs, and each village must have one ritualist (xemia), who is responsible for making all the sacrifices to village gods.
+The Lamet people have similar beliefs, and each village must have one ritualist (xemia), who is responsible for making all sacrifices to village gods.
 He also supervises communal houses and officiates at the construction of any new houses.
 When a ritual practitioner dies, one of his sons is elected by the married men of the village to be his successor.
 If he has no sons, then one of his brother's sons is chosen.

-Ancestral spirits (mbrong n'a) are very important to the Lamet because they look out for the well-being of the entire household.
-They live in the house, and no activity is undertaken without informing them of it.
-The spirits of the ancestors are fond of buffalos; thus buffalo skulls or horns from sacrifices are hung at the altar of the ancestors or under the gable of the house.
+Important to the Lamet are Ancestral spirits (mbrong n'a), which are said to live in homes and look out for the well-being of the entire household.
+No activity is undertaken without informing them.
+The spirits of the ancestors are fond of buffalos; thus, buffalo skulls or horns from sacrifices are hung at the altar of the ancestors or under the gable of the house.
 Numerous taboos regarding behavior in the house are observed to avoid offending ancestral spirits.